Aloha-Churchill/strange-loops-web/_posts/2023-08-27-logarithms.md

 </div>
 </div>

-from chipping away slowly at Richard Hamming's book, *The Art of Doing Science and Engineering*, one motif is the importance of understanding the fundamentals of math.
+From chipping away slowly at Richard Hamming's book, *The Art of Doing Science and Engineering*, one motif is the importance of understanding the fundamentals of math.
 Choosing the base function for a modeling task is fundamental to understanding the nature of the problem, and I realized the family of logarithms and exponentials was an area where my intuition was weak.
 The lockdown lectures by YouTube legend Grant Sanderson, the creator of 3Blue1Brown, were a great starting place.

 ---